 Take the First Step by Contacting Our Firm

 Estate planning is extremely personal and involves in-depth assessments of your finances.
 You can trust our estate planning attorneys in Torrance to treat your case with respect and integrity, always placing your best interests at the forefront of all that we do.
 For the past 20 years, individuals throughout the South Bay have looked to our firm for reliable legal counsel.
 We would be honored to make you a part of our family.

-The best way to get started is with a FREE consultation.
+The best way to get started is with a FREE consultation with a Torrance estate planning lawyer.
 Schedule yours today by calling (310) 626-4404.

 In-Office, Phone, and Video Consultations Available

 $995 Flat-Fee Bankruptcy (restrictions apply)

 We Diligently Represent Your Interests